HOW DO YOU RE-BRAND AN APP TO ATTRACT NEW USERS, WHILE ALSO KEEPING EXISTING USERS CONNECTED? BUILD ON ITS EXISTING BRAND EQUITY.

 NAMING + NOMENCLATURE

-The company's name, Taptalk, was too close to a competitor's name, and the team was changing a number of core functionalities within the product itself, so needed to rebrand with a name that would reflect the same simplicity of use, but also refer to the fact that you could now save the photos and videos that you shared with family and friends into collections.
+The company's name, Taptalk, was too close to a competitor's name, so the team needed to come up with a new moniker.
+With a radical update in UX, mentioned above, the name also needed to point to the fact that you could now save the photos and videos that you shared with family and friends into collections.

 When I started working with Taptalk, they called every photo sent a 'Taptalk' and very video sent a 'Video Taptalk.'
 So, once we renamed the product Tapstack, I advocated for three changes: